knowsuchagency/dmp-example/README.md

+## Installation

+Have docker for mac installed

+    docker-compose build

-To run the site
+## To run the site

     docker-compose up web

-To run tests
+## To run tests

     docker-compose run tests